Nevada Supreme Court Electronic Filing

 When will an e-filed document be available for viewing on the website?

-After the clerk's office accepts the document for filing.
-The electronic filing system automatically endorses the document with the date and time of acceptance and emails a notice of electronic filing to all counsel.
+Access to an e-filed document will be available on the court's website after the clerk's office accepts the document for filing.
+The electronic filing system automatically endorses the document with the date and time of acceptance and emails a notice of electronic filing to all parties.

 How are electronic documents served?